uea-teaching/web-based-programming/lectures/canvas.md

 Canvas supports two primitive shapes: rectangles and paths.

-A shape can be _filled_, meaning its area is given a certain color or pattern, or it can be _stroked_, which means a line is drawn along its edge.
+A shape can be _filled_, meaning its area is given a certain colour or pattern, or it can be _stroked_, which means a line is drawn along its edge.

 ## Drawing {data-auto-animate="true"}